MicrosoftDocs/azure-dev-docs/articles/terraform/compare-terraform-and-bicep-integration-features.md

 ## Infrastructure targets

-When comparing Bicep to Terraform for managing cloud infrastructure, it is important to consider whether you will be deploying on more than one cloud or whether your infrastructure will consist of a multi or hybrid-cloud scenario.
+When comparing Bicep to Terraform for managing cloud infrastructure, it is important to consider your target cloud environment:

+- Azure-only
+- Multi or hybrid-clouds

 Bicep is Azure-specific and not designed to work with other cloud services.

-If your goal is to automate deployments to virtualization environments, other clouds, or to any type of on-premises workloads, Terraform will likely be a better option.
+If your goal is to automate deployments to any of the following environments, Terraform will likely be a better option:

+- Virtualization environments
+- Multi-cloud scenarios - such as Azure and other cloud(s)
+- On-premises workloads

-When interacting with other cloud providers or APIs, Terraform relies on plugins that are called "providers".
+Terraform interacts with other cloud providers or APIs using plugins called *providers*.
 There are several [Terraform Azure providers](overview.md#terraform-providers-for-azure-infrastructure) that enable the management of Azure infrastructure.
 When coding a Terraform configuration, you specify the required providers you'll be using.
 When you run [terraform init](https://www.terraform.io/docs/commands/init.html), the specified provider is installed and usable from your code.

 ## CLI tools